 “Your boyfriend is okay with that?”

 I was showing my flat to a potential subletter and she came with her boyfriend.
-I had mentioned Tom earlier when she asked what brought me to London and she put the ‘month in Morocco’ part of my ad and my relationship status together.
+I had mentioned my partner earlier when she asked what brought me to London and she put the ‘month in Morocco’ part of my ad and my relationship status together.

 “Oh, your boyfriend is okay with it?
 I don’t think Sam would let me do that,” she laughed.
 “How long have you been together?”

 “Well, maybe after three years he would.
 What do you think, Sam?”
 He just looked at her and didn’t really say anything.

 Again, what kind of backwards ass thinking is this?
 I’m 26 years old and I don’t need his permission or approval.
 Of course I respect his opinion, but I’m not doing anything illegal or immoral so it’s a non-issue.

 If you wanted to do something you have dreamed about and your partner said “Nope, sorry, you’re not allowed,” would you still want to be with that person?
 Maybe he says that he would rather you didn’t, but a person who loves you will support you doing something you truly want to.

 And if he wasn’t okay with it?
 One month away would turn into forever – end of.

 Whose cheating?
 Mine?
 His?
 Please.
 Not to be trite but a relationship is built on trust and I never even thought about him cheating on me.
 I’m not saying that he’s not capable or that it would never happen, I’m just saying that it didn’t cross my mind until you mentioned it.
 So thanks for that.